Scientific Name: Ursus americanus americanus

 Except for mothers and cubs, American black bears are solitary animals, and they wander across large, overlapping territories.

 American black bears are the smallest and most prevalent of the bears native to North America.
 American black bears consume large amounts of food during the summer and fall, but they aren’t “true” hibernators because their body temperatures don’t drop dramatically, and they are still relatively alert.
 However, black bears still don’t eat, drink, or excrete waste during this time.

 STATUS: American black bears are listed as Least Concern by the International Union for Conservation of Nature (IUCN).

-HABITAT: American black bears live in various forests throughout North America and are found in 41 of the 50 United States.
+HABITAT: American black bears live in various forests throughout North America.
 They mostly occupy temperate forests, but are also found in swampy or mountainous forested areas.

 DIET: American black bears are opportunistic omnivores with a flexible diet.
 They eat grasses, fruits, berries, nuts, insects, human foods, and occasionally small vertebrates.
 During the summer, and even more so in the fall, these bears eat food high in protein—especially fruits, acorns, and nuts—to build up their body weight prior to hibernation.